cdnbye/hlsjs-p2p-engine/docs/English/API.md

         // advanced options
         dcRequestTimeout: 3,                              // The request timeout of datachannel (default=3)
         dcUploadTimeout: 3,                               // The upload timeout of datachannel (default=3)
-        dcPings: 5,                                       // The ping times of datachannel (default=5)
-        dcTolerance: 4,                                   // The maximum times of request timeout or errors allowed to make by peer before eliminating (default=4)
         packetSize: 64*1024,                              // The maximum package size sent by datachannel per time (default=64KB)
         enableLogUpload: false,                           // Enable upload logs to server (default=false)
         logUploadAddr: "wss://api.cdnbye.com/trace",      // Log upload address